froohoo/MeterMaid/README.md

 # MeterMaid
-MeterMaid facilitates the movement of PLC data into Maximo Meters via the Maximo REST API It currently only supports CLX tags, via the pylogix library
+MeterMaid facilitates the movement of PLC data into Maximo Meters via the Maximo REST API.
+It currently only supports CLX tags, via the pylogix library

 /i             interactive mode